Skip to main content

 Language Documentation and Description

-Several members of the faculty undertake research to document and describe endangered languages, including Professor Mary Dalrymple, Professor Miriam Meyerhoff, Dr Sarah Ogilvie, Dr Holly Kennard, Dr Gede Primahadi Wijaya Rajeg, Dr Charlotte Hemmings, and Dr Jose Elias-Ulloa.
+Several members of the faculty undertake research to document and describe endangered languages, including Professor Mary Dalrymple, Professor Miriam Meyerhoff, Dr Caroline Andrews, Dr Jose Elias-Ulloa, Dr Sarah Ogilvie, Dr Holly Kennard, Dr Charlotte Hemmings, Dr Guillaume Guitang, Dr Naijing Liu, and Dr Maida Percival.

 Enggano

-Professor Mary Dalrymple is currently leading two projects to document and describe the Enggano language, spoken off the south coast of Sumatra, Indonesia.
+Professor Mary Dalrymple is recently completed two projects to document and describe the Enggano language, spoken off the south coast of Sumatra, Indonesia.

-The AHRC funded project ‘Enggano in the Austronesian family: Historical and typological perspectives’ (with Dr Charlotte Hemmings) seeks to document Enggano via the collection and archiving of a corpus of audio and video recordings with rich metadata.
-Using the corpus, the project aims to produce a descriptive grammar of the language and assess the typological and historical position of Enggano within the Austronesian family, which has long remained puzzling to linguists.
+The AHRC funded project ‘Enggano in the Austronesian family: Historical and typological perspectives’ (2019-2024, with Dr Charlotte Hemmings) sought to document Enggano via the collection and archiving of a corpus of audio and video recordings with rich metadata.
+Using the corpus, the project produced a descriptive grammar of the language and assessed the typological and historical position of Enggano within the Austronesian family, which has long remained puzzling to linguists.

-The follow-on AHRC funded project, ‘Lexical resources for Enggano, a threatened language of Indonesia’ (with Dr Sarah Ogilvie and Dr Gede Primahadi Wijaya Rajeg) will involve in-depth research into historical and contemporary lexical resources on Enggano.
-The project will result in a lexical database that unifies all the available materials, as well as a learner’s dictionary and mobile phone app for Enggano.
+The follow-on AHRC funded project, ‘Lexical resources for Enggano, a threatened language of Indonesia’ (2022-2025, with Dr Sarah Ogilvie and former post-doc Dr Gede Primahadi Wijaya Rajeg) involved in-depth research into historical and contemporary lexical resources on Enggano.
+The project resulted in a lexical database that unifies all the available materials, as well as a learner’s dictionary and web-based dictionary for Enggano.

 Northern Sarawak